Is a consumer proposal worth it? Yes, Consumer proposals are worth it when you consider the long term benefits…

 It may have taken years for your credit, liabilities and obligations to reach the level they are today, and likewise rebuilding your credit will take time.

 The first step is to arrange to speak with an insolvency trustee to discuss your finances for a solution that will fit for you.
-In the past our staff at YanchDey has helped hundreds of people rebuild their credit and lives.
-Stopping harassing calls, letters and garnishees of wages and we can help you.
+Our staff has helped hundreds of people rebuild their credit and lives.
+We can stop harassing calls, letters and garnishees of wages.